WHAT WE OFFER

 Dr. Mari Galle, DACM, LAc

-It is important to me that my patients receive comprehensive, individualized treatments including acupuncture, herbal medicine prescriptions, tuina, cupping and food therapy recommendations.
-The branches of Traditional Chinese Medicine nourish the body and aid in the healing of numerous illness by restoring the balance of energy throughout the body.
+It is important to me that my patients receive comprehensive, individulaized treatments including a potential combination of acupuncture, herbal medicine prescriptions, tuina, cupping and food therapy recommendations.
+The branches of Traditional Chinese Medicine nourish the body and aid in the healing of numerous illnesses and symptoms by restoring balance throughout the body.